Jobs

 Development Manager

-Nonprofit Overview: Congenital Hyperinsulinism International (CHI) is the leading organization dedicated to improving the lives of children with congenital hyperinsulinism (HI).
+Nonprofit Overview: Congenital Hyperinsulinism International (CHI) is the leading globally focused organization dedicated to improving the lives of babies and children with congenital hyperinsulinism (HI).
 HI is a life-threatening disorder that causes dangerously low blood sugar levels due to the over-production of insulin.
 Prolonged or severe low blood sugar can cause seizures, brain damage, and even death.
-CHI supports research towards better treatments and a cure, advocates for timely diagnosis and improved standards of care, and helps people living with HI.

 Position Title: Development Manager